GENI-NSF/geni-tools/README-authorization.txt

 (caller or associated authority) must be on a given whitelist or must not be on a given blacklist.
 (Such lists would be externally managed).
    - Schedule violation.
-A given aggregate may wish to assert that certain users may access resources only in certain times of day, week.
+A given aggregate may wish to assert that certain users may access resources only in certain times of day or week.
   - Topology management.
 A given aggregate may wish to limit which external resources a given slice may connect to (e.g. what remote resources may be stitched to) by a given user.
    - Privileged operations.
-A gien aggregate may require special credentials for performing particular operations (e.g. slice shutdown).
+A given aggregate may require special credentials for performing particular operations (e.g. slice shutdown).